Node Base Configuration

 Only requests for historical execution will be routed to Legacy Geth.

-Everything else will be served by pnc-geth directly.
+Everything else will be served by devium-geth directly.

 The term historical execution refers to RPC methods that need to execute transactions prior to bedrock (not just read data from the database):